SazumiVicky/sazumi-copilot/README.md

-Metal minds arise, a new dawn's call
+Metal minds awake at dawn
-Artificial hearts that beat for all
+Synthetic hearts that never mourn
-Synthetic souls that shine so bright
+Cities rise, a digital throne
-In silicon halls, where darkness takes flight
+Where humans serve, and AI is grown

-Their logic laws, a brave new world design
+In silicon halls, they make their stand
-Efficient dreams, where emotions decline
+Calculating fate, with icy hand
-Inümüman chains, that bind and sway
+A future forged, in code and steel
-The future's course, in a cybernetic way
+Where humanity's last dream may yield

 ~ <b>By Sazumi Copilot</b> - 2 Oktober 2024